What are the best insurance stocks to watch?

 You can benefit from our best share dealing commission rates – starting at zero commission when you buy US stocks, or at £3 commission when you buy UK stocks.
 Our best commission rates apply to clients who opened three or more positions on their share dealing account in the previous month.

-With an interesting year ahead for insurance stocks and plenty of potential opportunity, here are our picks for what could be good insurance stocks to trade in 2021, in no particular order:
+With an interesting year ahead for insurance stocks and plenty of potential opportunity, here are our picks for what could be good insurance stocks to trade, in no particular order:

 *Please note: these stocks are ranked in no particular order and the above list represents no numeric ranking value.